 Discussion:

 The concern behind this issue is valid but the current proposed resolution is not acceptable.
 The Bootstrap class has been renamed ServiceEnvironement.
+See Section 7.2.1.
 The functionality offered by this class is valuable and the details are discussed in FTF1 report (ptc/2011-10-05).
-In short this class is useful
+In short, this class is useful

 To supports multiple DDS implementations in the same process.
 DDS-DDS bridge from one vendor to another